tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 In both of them, different items, generically called here as levels, can be loaded into the scene: animation levels, images for the background and overlays, and video clips.

-Other Tahoma scenes can be loaded there as well: they will be nested inside a column/layer, and considered as a Sub-Xsheet of the current Xsheet/Timeline.
+Other Tahoma scenes can be loaded there as well: they will be nested inside a column/layer, and considered as a Subscene of the current Xsheet/Timeline.

 All of the Xsheet/Timeline contents can be checked in the viewer, where the animation can be played back, and the scene contents edited.